JohnAyman12/Simon-Game/README.md

 # Simon-Game
-Arduino project that maps the values of a sensor to a certain range
+Arduino project that simulates Simon Game

 you can have a look on the circuit that this code is written for from this link: https://www.tinkercad.com/things/ckM18msKmWY-simon-game